Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-13.md

 \end{array}
 $$

 Unfortunately, textbook RSA signatures are useful only as a first intuition.
-They are not secure!
+They are **not secure**!
 A simple attack is the following:

-Suppose an attacker knows the verification key $(N, e)$ and sees a valid signature $\sigma \equiv_N m^d$ for some messagem.
+Suppose an attacker knows the verification key $(N, e)$ and sees a valid signature $\sigma \equiv_N m^d$ for some message $m$.
 Then $\sigma^2$ is also a valid signature for the message $m^2$, since:
 $$\sigma^2\equiv_n(m^d)^2=(m^2)^d$$

 The attacker can easily generate a forged signature on a new message $m^2$, making the scheme insecure.

 ### Hashed RSA Signatures
 The problem with textbook RSA signatures is that the signatures and plaintexts had a very strong algebraic relationship.
 Squaring the signature had the effect of squaring the underlying message.
 One way to fix the problem is to “break” this algebraic relationship.
-Hashed RSA signatures break the algebraic structure by applying the RSA function not to m directly, but to $H(m)$, where $H$ is a suitable hash function (with outputs interpreted as elements of $\mathbb{Z}_N$ ).
+Hashed RSA signatures break the algebraic structure by applying the RSA function not to $m$ directly, but to $H(m)$, where $H$ is a suitable hash function (with outputs interpreted as elements of $\mathbb{Z}_N$ ).

 **Construction 13.8 (Textbook RSA)**
 $$